Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/create_project_netcore.md

 ### Install the package

+**NOTE:** .NET 3.1 templates have been deprecated.
+If you want to use the 3.1 templates the latest version is [3.0.130](https://www.nuget.org/packages/Amido.Stacks.CQRS.Templates/3.0.130)

-Access Amido.Stacks.CQRS.Template package page in Nuget [here](https://www.nuget.org/packages/Amido.Stacks.CQRS.Templates/).<br/>
-Copy and execute the command displayed in the page (if you want to get the latest version).<br/>
+Access Amido.Stacks.CQRS.Template package page in Nuget [here](https://www.nuget.org/packages/Amido.Stacks.CQRS.Templates/).
+Copy and execute the command displayed in the page (if you want to get the latest version).
+For example:
-For example,

 ```bash title="Run the command to install the package"
 	dotnet new --install Amido.Stacks.CQRS.Templates